jiehwan94/jiehwan94.github.io/_posts/project/2021-10-10-Seoul-Bike-Trips-EDA.md

 - Cluster B is completely opposite of Cluster A. These counties are well known for being residential areas.
 - Cluster C does not belong to either Cluster A or B. Patterns are not as clear as other clusters.

-Some abnormalities(?) are that:
+Some abnormalities are that:

 - Jung has significantly high outflow ratio from 2 - 4 am

 - Gangbuk has very high inflow ratio at 3 am

-One thing that crosses my mind is that these anomalies may be due to distribution of bikes to stations in other counties by trucks.
+These abnormalities may be due to the fact that they move and distribute bikes to other counties during those hours.

 #### 3.3.
 How do Seoul-ers in Each County Commute?